Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 # Turning an extra square root into a factor

-An "extra square root" $u$ is a number that squares to give 1, but $u$ isn't 1 or -1.
+An "extra square root" is a number $u$ that squares to give 1 and yet isn't +1 or -1.
-In the numbers you're probably used to, this never happens.
+In the number systems you're probably used to, this never happens.
 But, in modular arithmetic, it does.
 For example, when working modulo 100, the number 49 is an extra square root.
 49 isn't 1, and it isn't 99 (which is -1 mod 100), but $49^2 = 2401 \equiv 1 \pmod{100}$.